-The war drama, set just after the landing on Normandy, follows a squad of Army Rangers tasked with rescuing a paratrooper whose three brothers have all been killed in combat.
+The war drama, set during the Normandy landings, follows a squad of Army Rangers tasked with rescuing a paratrooper whose three brothers have all been killed in combat.
 Led by Tom Hanks’ Capt.
-John Miller, the Rangers set out in search of one soldier among tens of thousands, lost in a hellscape of death.
-Day after day, they’re forced to wonder whether saving one grunt to minimize a family’s grief is worth all the risk.
+John Miller, the Rangers set out in search of one soldier among thousands, lost in a hellscape of death.
+Day after day, they’re forced to wonder whether saving one man to minimize a family’s grief is worth all the risk.

 Spielberg dwells on the costs of war, nowhere more poignantly — and influentially — than in one of the movie’s first scenes, a 20-minute gut-punch as U.S. soldiers land at Omaha Beach on D-Day:

 As soon as the ramp lowers on the Higgins Boats, German machine-gun fire rakes the bow.
 Of those lucky enough to make it over the side, many die in the water.
 The ones who make it to the beach are torn apart by small arms, artillery fire, and shrapnel.

 That’s just the first minute.

 “One of the things that really got me about this was the randomness of death, and the randomness of wounding,” Marine veteran Dale Dye, who worked as the film’s military advisor, told Task & Purpose.
 “That’s there because we wanted people to get the feeling that despite what you see in movies and what you read in books, death in hellacious combat like there was on Omaha Beach can sometimes be very random, and it can be shocking because it’s so close.”